Bipolar Disorder Symptoms, Causes, Types, and Diagnosis

 No matter how down or out of control you feel, it’s important to remember that you’re not powerless when it comes to bipolar disorder.
-Beyond the treatment you get from your doctor or therapist, there are many things you can do to reduce your symptoms and stay on track, including educating yourself about bipolar disorder, surrounding yourself with people you can count on, and leading a healthy “wellness” lifestyle.
-With good coping skills and a solid support system, you can keep the symptoms of bipolar disorder in check, maintain your balance, and live fully and productively.
+Beyond the treatment you get from your doctor or therapist, there are many things you can do for yourself to reduce your symptoms and stay on track.

 Living well with bipolar disorder requires certain adjustments.
 Like diabetics who take insulin or recovering alcoholics who avoid drinking, if you have bipolar disorder, it's important to make healthy choices for yourself.
 Making these healthy choices will help you keep your symptoms under control, minimize mood episodes, and take control of your life.